How to survive in a Rainforest

 The average temperature for a rainforest is from 70 to 85°F (21 to 30°C) and combined with the rain the humidity ranges from 75% to 85%, making it very uncomfortable all year round.
 This temperature is constant throughout the year with the coldest month in the Amazon being January which has an average temperature of 26.5 °C.

-It doesn’t matter how you get stranded in a rainforest/jungle, but whatever the cause its important you do things right from the start as the second you become lost within the trees your life is in danger, no matter how many supplies you have.
-Here’s a few things to keep in mind to help increase your chances of making it out alive.
+It doesn’t matter how you get stranded in a rainforest/jungle, but whatever the cause it’s important you do things right from the start as the second you start to panic and make a mistake, your life is in danger, no matter how many supplies you have.
+Here are a few things to keep in mind to help increase your chances of making it out alive.

 1) Keep your cool and S.T.O.P